-Look out over Chicago at the Sears Tower – Indulge in deep dish pizza –– Shop on Michigan Avenue – Experience Wrigley Field – Relax by Lake Michigan – Learn about homelessness in America by meeting with former and current people experiencing homelessness – Laugh at Improv Comedy – Walk around the Chicago Art Institute – Learn about the riots of the 1968 Democratic Convention where they happened at Grant Park – Spend time at the museum of the Art Institute of Chicago – Discuss prison reform and figure out what we should do with the justice system in America – Meet with activists to discuss disability rights and the creation of the ADA.
+Indulge in deep dish pizza –– Shop on Michigan Avenue – Experience Wrigley Field – Relax by Lake Michigan – Learn about homelessness in America by meeting with former and current people experiencing homelessness – Laugh at Improv Comedy – Learn about the riots of the 1968 Democratic Convention where they happened at Grant Park – Spend time at the Art Institute of Chicago museum – Discuss city and urban planning and the implications of gentrification with the Chicago city planning organization.

 Experience the turmoil of May 4, 1970 at Kent State where 4 students were killed while protesting the Vietnam War with a tour of the site guided by a man who survived the shooting – Understand the impact of music at the Rock and Roll Hall of Fame Museum

-Experience a Bruce Springsteen concert at the Meadowlands in New Jersey – Relive our ancestors journey to America at Ellis Island and the Statue of Liberty – Understand our power to change the world by meeting with American Jewish World Service –Feel the impact of Ground Zero – Talk about the need to combine commerce and compassion on Wall Street – Celebrate Shabbat at Bnai Jeshurun – Eat at a New York Deli – Explore Greenwich Village, Little Italy, Chinatown and the Lower East Side – Relax in Central Park – See a Broadway Show like “Hamilton” and “Come From Away” – Have authentic New York bagels at H&H bagels – Spend time in Central Park – Hear about being a Muslim in America today by meeting with the Imam of the NYU Islamic Center and attending Friday afternoon services.
+Experience a Bruce Springsteen concert at the Meadowlands in New Jersey – Relive our ancestors journey to America at Ellis Island and the Statue of Liberty – Understand our power to change the world by meeting with American Jewish World Service –Feel the impact of Ground Zero – Talk about the need to combine commerce and compassion on Wall Street – Celebrate Shabbat at Bnai Jeshurun – Eat at a New York Deli – Explore Greenwich Village, Little Italy, Chinatown, and the Lower East Side – Relax in Central Park – See a Broadway Show like “Hamilton” and “Come From Away” – Spend time in Central Park – Hear about being a Muslim in America today by meeting with the Imam of the NYU Islamic Center and attending Friday afternoon services.

-Have an authentic Italian dinner in the North End – Walk the Freedom Trail – Free time in Fanuiel Hall and Quincy Market – Reflect on the wisdom of Henry David Thoreau at Walden Pond – Wander around Harvard Square – Discuss economic justice/poverty with local organizations – Meet with communists at Revolutionary Bookstore to hear their theories of leadership
+Have an authentic Italian dinner in the North End – Walk the Freedom Trail – Free time in Faneuil Hall and Quincy Market – Reflect on the wisdom of Henry David Thoreau at Walden Pond – Wander around Harvard Square – Discuss economic justice/poverty with local organizations.